 How do we become who we are?
-In an investigation of identification and intimacy, BALLASTintertwines the story of two relationships between trans and cisgender partners as they grapple with the stranger they find across the dinner table and in the mirror.
+In an investigation of identification and intimacy, BALLAST intertwines the story of two relationships between trans and cisgender partners as they grapple with the stranger they find across the dinner table and in the mirror.
 This cutting-edge new play skydives into personal identity, navigating intricate dreamscapes to explore how gender shapes our spirituality, desires and destiny.
 This performance is approximately two hours with one intermission.
-Tickets are currently available to Package Holders only.
+If you already have a subscription and would like to select your performance, please log-in.

 May 4th – June 4th, 2017